DatReki/LogToHtml/README.md

         static void Main(string[] args)
         {
 			#region Configure global options
-			//(these are applied across all projects in a solution)
+			// These are applied across all projects in a solution.

 			// [Required]
 			// A List of projects that the logger is used for.
 			// If you only use the logger in a single project assign the same value here as you did in 'Options.Project' List<string> projects = new()
 			{
 				$"{Assembly.GetCallingAssembly().GetName().Name}"
 			};

 			// [Optional]
 			// The path where the log file is located. string logpath = Path.Combine(Environment.CurrentDirectory, "logs", "log.html");

 			// [Optional]
 			// Set the maximum size of a log file (example has a max size of 1 MB). int maxSize = 1000000;

 			// [Optional]
 			// Set what timezone the library uses.
 			TimeZoneInfo timezone = TimeZoneInfo.FindSystemTimeZoneById("Central America Standard Time");

 			// [Optional]
 			// Change what colors the library writes to the console based on LogLevel.
 			Configuration.Colors colors = new()
 			{
 				Info = "0, 255, 255",
 				Warn = "0,95,95",
 				Error = "#5f0000",
 				Critical = "#d75f00"
 			};

 			// [Optional]
 			// Change what get's written to the console.
 			Configuration.ConsoleConfig consoleConfig = new()
 			{
+				// If console displays LogLevel in color
+				Color = true,
 				Date = true,
 				FileName = true,
 				LineNumber = false,
 				LogLevel = true,
 				MethodName = false,
 				ProjectName = true
 			};

 			// You only need to set this once in your entire solution.
 			_ = new Configuration(projects, logpath, maxSize, timezone, colors, consoleConfig);
 			#endregion

-            // And now you can start logging Log.Info(Options, $"This is a test message");
+			// And now you can start logging
+			Log.Info(Options, $"This is a test message");
         }
     }
 }